wooorm/xdm/readme.md

 > **Note**!
 > You don’t have to use this syntax.
-> Or use if always.
+> Or use it always.
 > With [`format`][format], you can opt-in gradually or not at all.

 The MDX syntax is a mix between markdown and JSX.